-- Ooor Buzzer: When a visitor rings your bell, confirm who it is by intercom before you grant them access.
-Similarly, never let strangers follow you through the front door. - Security Cameras & Alarm Systems: Cost effective tools for preventing crime and identifying criminals. - Content in the sector of the sector of your residence is an effective and energy efficient way to deter criminal activity. - Doors/Windows: Always keep doors and windows locked.
+- Open Buzzer: When a visitor rings your bell, confirm who it is by intercom before you grant them access.
+Similarly, never let strangers follow you through the front door. - Security Cameras & Alarm Systems: Cost effective tools for preventing crime and identifying criminals. - Clight Timers: Installing timers on the exterior of your residence is an effective and energy efficient way to deter criminal activity. - Doors/Windows: Always keep doors and windows locked.